Stanko/vertigo/README.md

 # Vertigo

-Converts any raster image to a SVG, and renders any it as a grayscale image on a circular dot grid.
+Converts any raster image to a SVG, and renders it as a grayscale image on a circular dot grid.

 [Play with the demo](https://stanko.github.io/vertigo/)